 Dash Cam technology has advanced pretty quickly, so if this is your first device purchase, it’s best to choose one that has features you’ll use consistently rather than one with new tech that you might use down the road.
 New cameras with improved usability and more robust functionality will continue to lower prices and will force manufacturers to load products with cutting-edge features.
 That means when you’re ready to upgrade, chances are you’ll find a great option, with more goodies, for less than today’s leading models.

-Most premium vehicle manufacturers offer HUD systems as optional extras, but for every other type of car (or for older models), aftermarket suppliers now offer advanced HUD devices at reasonable prices.
+Most premium vehicle manufacturers offer an HUD as an optional extra, but for every other type of car (or for older models), aftermarket suppliers now offer advanced HUD devices at reasonable prices.
 Safety is cool, ladies and gentlemen.